lsils/sim-LSV_exp/README.md

  Benchmarks and pattern files used in the simulation-guided Boolean resubstitution paper[1] and the simulation-guided LS&V paper[2].

  [1] Simulation-Guided Boolean Resubstitution.
 Siang-Yun Lee, Heinz Riener, Alan Mishchenko, Robert K. Brayton, Giovanni De Micheli.
 IWLS 2020. https://arxiv.org/abs/2007.02579

- [2] A Simulation-Guided Logic Synthesis And Verification Paradigm.
+ [2] A Simulation-Guided Logic Synthesis and Verification Paradigm.
 (Under review)

 ## benchmarks
 The original benchmarks are from [IWLS 2005](http://iwls.org/iwls2005/benchmarks.html) and pre-processed with [ABC](https://github.com/berkeley-abc/abc).
 The optimized benchmarks can be found here in `benchmarks_ifraig-s/`, which are preprocessed with `abc> ifraig -s` repeated until no more size reduction can be observed.